jeffsanicola/vault-policy-guide/README.md

 Vault applies the most specific policy that matches the path.
 Policies do not accumulate as you traverse the folder structure.

 > **Helpful Hint!**
 >
+>>**Note**
+>>
+>>As of version 1.9, HashiCorp Vault does not support Access Based Enumeration (ABE).
+You can restrict which folders or secrets a token can access within a folder.
+Listing, however, is all-or-nothing within a particular folder.
+If this is unacceptable in your environment then consider setting up multiple KV mounts as these are hidden by default if your token does not have access.
+Keep in mind that there are a [finite number of mounts](https://www.vaultproject.io/docs/internals/limits#mount-point-limits) that can be created.
+>
 >If you want to be able to list folders in the `abc` folder but also write secrets in the `123` folder, then a policy like the following would be required:
 >